Best practices

 +----------------------------------+----------------------------------+----------------------------------+----------------------------------+

-Several things have changed, the most important thing is that the query plan is now using the ScanAllByLabel operator instead of ScanAll, which will search nodes based on labels, and the actual search space will be reduced.
+The most important thing that changed is that the query plan is now using the ScanAllByLabel operator instead of the ScanAll operator.
+That means that the nodes will be searched based on labels, and the actual search space will be reduced.
 Next, notice the ACTUAL HITS got down from 14k to 9k nodes.
-This also did split the total execution time into half, notice the ABSOLUTE TIME.
-It is not just the actual faster operator, but the data inside the query plan pipeline is significantly reduced, and this has a significant influence on the performance of the next operator in line, Filter in this case.
-In general, less operators and lower actual hits lead to less data in query plan pipline, and faster execution time of query plan.
+This also split the total execution time into half (check the ABSOLUTE TIME).
+It is not only a faster operator that influenced that, but also the fact that the data inside the query plan pipeline is significantly reduced.
+That impacts the performance of the next operator in line, Filter in this case.
+In general, a lower number of operators and less actual hits lead to less data in data pipeline, and faster execution time of query plan.

-Filter still needs to be applied on the actual bigger chunk of nodes.
-The search spaces can be limited even further by introducing the label-property index.
+In the above example, Filter still needs to be applied on 9438 nodes.
+The search space can be limited even further by introducing the label-property index:

 CREATE INDEX ON :Transfer(year);